ict-expert-recruit/node-training/README.md

 Create a route /reverse-array that accepts numbers (comma-separated) and returns reversed array.
 ## Exercice 6
 Create a route /is-prime that accepts n and returns whether it is prime.
+## Exercice 7
+Create a route /delay that accepts seconds and responds after that many seconds.
+## Exercice 8
+Create a route /run-cmd that accepts cmd and executes it without blocking the HTTP response.
+## Exercice 9
+Create a route /joke that fetches a joke from https://official-joke-api.appspot.com/random_joke and returns it.
+## Exercice 10
+Create a route /login that accepts username and password.
+Responds success if they match a hardcoded user.